giok57/lazoooSplash/README.md

 ###5.1 Site-wide username and password

-Nodogsplash can be configured to require a username and/or password to be entered on the splash page as part of the authentication process.
+LazoooSplash can be configured to require a username and/or password to be entered on the splash page as part of the authentication process.
 Since the username and password are site-wide (not per user), and they are sent in the clear using HTTP GET, this is not a secure mechanism.